d4rk-lucif3r/LuciferML/luciferml/supervised/README/Regression.md

-Fits every model on training set and predicts results,Finds R2 Score and mean square error finds accuracy of model applies K-Fold Cross Validation and stores its accuracies in a dictionary containing Model name as Key and accuracies as values and returns it Applies GridSearch Cross Validation and gives best params out from param list.
+Fits every model on training set and predicts results,Finds R2 Score and mean square error finds accuracy of model applies K-Fold Cross Validation and stores its accuracies in a dictionary containing Model name as Key and accuracies as values and returns it Applies HyperParam Tuning and gives best params and accuracy.

 Parameters:
         features : array